HaliteChallenge/Halite-III/website/learn-programming-challenge/developing-a-bot.md

 <br/>
 ##### Reproducing Maps
 You can replay games with the exact same map to debug or tweak bot behavior.
-To do so, specify a map seed with the -s flag when running a game:
+To do so, specify a map seed with the -s or --seed flag follwed by an integer when running a game:
 TODO

 <br/>